kumbulanit/t-sql/tech company/untitled/Module 11 - Using Table Expressions/Lab_Using_Set_Operators.md

 ### 1.1 Data Consolidation Challenge

-**Business Problem:** The HR department needs a comprehensive contact directory that includes both active employees and key customer contacts for emergency communication purposes.
+**Business Problem:** The HR d.DepartmentName needs a comprehensive contact directory that includes both active employees and key customer contacts for emergency communication purposes.

 **Your Task:** Create a unified contact list that combines employee and customer contact information with proper categorization.